AmericanPhilosophicalSociety/RevCityDocs/transcription.md

 ### 6. Document what you did

-- Record the document in the Project Log.
+- Record the document in the Project Log or for volunteers using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSf1JwO4Lzb5cQs9JSpxyF1wHMqWJ3su4BKL1gCVafcLhtvrIw/viewform?usp=dialog).
 - Notate any difficulties you had in transcribing the page.